Battlefield 6 vehicles guide: vehicle types, controls, progression, and tips

 If you think you’re experiencing a bug, try and test the specific conditions where the bug occurs.
 For example, whether your bug only happens on mouse and keyboard, or when you spawn into a vehicle.

-You can find controls for Vehicles, Aircraft, Gunner, Transport, and Helicopters in the Settings menu where you can adjust the input sensitivity of your controls.
+You can find controls for Vehicles, Aircraft, Gunner, Transport, and Helicopters in the Settings menu, where you can adjust the input sensitivity of your controls.

 Select Controller or Mouse & Keyboard to see your current setup and choose between different presets or keybinds for each type.